ankrutik/aws/solutions_arch_cert/notes.md

 resource sharing between accounts

-only somre services can be shared
+only some services can be shared

 ## AWS Single Sign-On